CasperCX/Codebites/README.md

 # Codebites
-A React Native app learning exchange
+A React Native app learning exchange with a MySQL database